jvroig/OWLBEAR/README.md

 - Modular Expert System : Leverage a library of pre-defined experts (e.g., Executive Coach, Strategic Thinking Partner,Communication Strategist) or create your own bespoke experts tailored to your needs.
 - Customizable Endpoints : Connect to various LLMs and APIs by configuring endpoints for each expert.
 - Orchestrated Workflows : Seamlessly integrate multiple experts into cohesive workflows that align with your business objectives.
+- Equip Agents with Tools : Allow your experts to be more autonomous and affect their environment using tools.
 - Agentic Routines : Enable AI agents to execute tasks autonomously, reason through challenges, and adapt to dynamic environments by combining orchestrated workflows with tool-using experts.

 ## Installation